 3. They're easier on the eyes.

 Considering that many jobs require you to stare at a computer screen all day, it’s wise to give your eyes a break whenever you can.
-One survey of 429 university students revealed that nearly half had complained of strained eyes after reading digitally.
-Electronic books can cause screen fatigue, which may lead to blurred vision, redness, dryness, and irritation.
+Electronic books can cause screen fatigue, which may lead to blurred vision, redness, dryness and irritation.
 With print books, you don’t have to worry about any of that.

 Perhaps unsurprisingly, people who read e-books tend to get sidetracked more easily, but not just because the internet is right at their fingertips.
 Digital readers tend to spend more time scanning for keywords than actually processing what they’re reading.
-And with a print book, there’s no chance of getting distracted by links or getting sucked down an internet rabbit hole of looking up the collective term for a group of ferrets (they’re called a “business,” by the way).
+And with a print book, there’s no chance of getting distracted by links or getting sucked down an internet rabbit hole.

 6. Having a library at home is linked to higher academic achievement.